Quick reference guide

 Mining and minerals

-In terms of the Mineral and Petroleum Resources Development Act, an application for a prospecting right, mining right or associated rights may be refused by the Minister of Mineral Resources under certain circumstances.
+Under the Mineral and Petroleum Resources Development Act, an application for a prospecting right, mining right or associated rights may be refused by the Minister of Mineral Resources under certain circumstances.
 This includes where the granting of the right could result in an "exclusionary act", the prevention of fair competition, a concentration of the specific minerals under the control of the applicant, or where the mining will result in unacceptable pollution, ecological degradation or damage to the environment such that an environmental authorization cannot be issued.
+In terms of the Mining Charter, an applicant for a mining right must demonstrate that 30% of its shareholding is held by historically disadvantaged South Africans.

 Banks